SpencerDawkins/rtp-quic-sdp/draft-dawkins-sdp-rtp-quic.md

 (Note to RFC Editor - if this document ever reaches you, please remove this section)

 This document is under development in the Github repository at https://github.com/SpencerDawkins/sdp-rtp-quic.

+Open issues are being tracked in the Github repository for this document.
+The direct link to the list of issues is https://github.com/SpencerDawkins/sdp-rtp-quic/issues.

 Readers are invited to open issues and send pull requests with contributed text for this document, or to send them to the author via email.